Omkar-Ranadive/Earthquake-Detective/README.md

 ```

 ## To-do list
-- [ ]  Re-write the data processing functions - Downloading raw data, processing it and generating plots
+- [X]  Re-write the data processing functions - Downloading raw data, processing it and
+generating plots
-- [ ]  Function to convert Seismograms to audio data
+- [X]  Function to convert Seismograms to audio data
 - [ ]  Machine learning classifier for earthquakes vs rest
-- [ ]  Coupling together local traces with larger earthquake traces which could have wave information from larger earthquake traces
+- [ ]  Coupling together local traces with larger earthquake traces which could have wave
+information from larger earthquake traces
+- [ ]  Explore the possibility of weighing the samples.
+Example - Stations close to each other
+are more likely to show earthquake at a given time if one of the station's data can be labelled
+as earthquake.
+Possibly explore record section graphs for this.
+- [ ] Sending more data to Zooniverse platform